UmarMsani/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod --reference-olleh hello this will change the mode of hello the same thing as olleh. chmod -R ugo+x . this will adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed. mkdir -m 751 my_dir this code creates a directory called my_dir with permissions 751 in the working directory
+Regular files should not be changed. mkdir -m 751 my_dir this code creates a directory called my_dir with permissions 751 in the working directory chgrp school hello this will changes the group owner to school for the file hello